Indigenous Child Welfare Class Action

 What is this claim about?

-Murphy Battista LLP and Cochrane Saxberg have brought a class action proceeding against the Government of Canada (“Canada”) concerning the apprehension of Indigenous children and youth, living off-reserve, by child welfare agencies, and their placement in the care of individuals who were not members of their Indigenous community, group or people.
+Murphy Battista LLP and Cochrane Sinclair LLP have brought a class action proceeding against the Government of Canada (“Canada”) concerning the apprehension of Indigenous children and youth, living off-reserve, by child welfare agencies, and their placement in the care of individuals who were not members of their Indigenous community, group or people.

 This class action alleges that Canada failed to take reasonable steps to protect and preserve the aboriginal identity of the Indigenous children and youth who were apprehended.
 Canada denied Indigenous children and youth any reasonable opportunity to maintain connections to the language and territory of the Indigenous community, group or people to which they belonged.
 Canada’s actions also denied Indigenous peoples’ their inherent right to jurisdiction over child and family services.
 This lawsuit alleges that Canada should have taken steps to safeguard the wellbeing of apprehended Indigenous youth and children and ensure that Indigenous youth and children, and their families, were advised of any federal financial benefits to which they may have been entitled; this lawsuit alleges that Canada failed to do so.
 This conduct was systemic, lasted for decades, and eradicated the language, culture, and heritage of Metis, Inuit, and Status and Non-Status Indian (First Nations) children and youth in care.
 The parents and grandparents of apprehended children and youth were also harmed; in many cases, these parents and grandparents never saw their children and grandchildren again.